NgModules help organize an application into cohesive blocks of functionality.

 Service Modules should only be imported by the root

-Do not import them in other feature modules.
-Know what you're doing and why if you deviate from this guideline.
+Do not import service modules in other feature modules.
+If you deviate from this guideline, know what you're doing and why.

 |Feature Module||Declarations||Providers||Exports||Imported By||Examples|